Sustainable Development at Bishop’s University

 GET BUSY!

 Want to get involved with an existing club and make a difference?
 Or maybe start your own?
-Student clubs are an amazing way to meet new people, learn new skills, or test new ideas.
+Clubs are an amazing way to meet new people, learn new skills, or test new ideas.

 B.U.
 Environmental Club